dmoritz10/travel/README.md

 x - Add calendar view

-Edit / warning for overlapping reservations
+x - Edit / warning for overlapping reservations

   if start date or end date lie within the start date or, if present, end date or any existing reservation